The CCELL Store is officially online! Enjoy free shipping on orders over $59.90.Learn more >

 Distillate Extraction Process

 Since distillates are more refined, they have a much more complex extraction process.
-Distillates start with cannabis plants that have already been dried and cured or concentrates that have been winterized and dewaxed.
+Distillates start with plants that have already been dried and cured or concentrates that have been winterized and dewaxed.

 The oil from this extraction process is already quite potent, but to become a genuine distillate, it must go through a distillation step.